 - Mouse – it’s this person’s job to control the mouse (everyone’s favorite role) as well as the keyboard.

 Simply print both pages onto card stock for durability.
 Cut out the two small cards.
-Use Velcro dots to adhere the small cards to the larger sign.
+Use Velcro dots to adhere to the small cards to the larger sign.
 Post where students can readily see it.
 Ta-dah!
 Problem solved through the miracle of card stock and lamination!
 Here’s what the poster and directions look like…

 That’s it for this fast and simple post.
 Click on the link below if you want to grab this freebie.
 Otherwise…my eyelids are drooping…not sure I’ll get much reading done tonight…Happy teaching!